Tiruchengode: Location

-Tiruchengode is in northwestern part of Tamil Nadu, approximately 20 km from the City of Erode, 46 km from Salem, and 120 km from Coimbatore.
+Tiruchengode is in the northwestern part of Tamil Nadu, in Namakkal district.
+It is approximately 25 km from Erode, 63 km from Salem, and 120 km from Coimbatore by road.
+The town connects to the Salem–Coimbatore National Highway (NH-544) via Erode.

 Economy

 Tiruchengode has a more industry-oriented occupation rather than agriculture.
 Agriculture is not done here on a large scale due to lack of abundant water supply as it is solely dependent on the Cauvery river that flows near Pallipalayam, Erode and also dependent on the occasional rains.
 The major industries here are Rig Spares, Power Looms and Textile Industries, Bus and Lorry Body Building, Lathe Industry, Rice Mills, Granite Factory, etc. Tiruchengode is well known for its Rig (Borewell) Lorries.
 Tiruchengode can be called "The Borewell Hub of India" as it manufactures the largest number of Borewell Vehicles operated in India.
 Nearly more than half of borewells operating across India are from Tiruchengode.

 Demographics

 According to 2011 census, Tiruchengode had a population of 95,335 with a sex-ratio of 994 females for every 1,000 males, much above the national average of 929.
 A total of 8,901 were under the age of six, constituting 4,495 males and 4,406 females.
 Scheduled Castes and Scheduled Tribes accounted for 11.36% and .07% of the population respectively.

 The average literacy of the town was 75.87%, compared to the national average of 72.99%.

 The town had a total of 26508 households.

-There were a total of 42,405 workers, comprising 329 cultivators, 686 main agricultural labourers, 1,279 in house hold industries, 38,804 other workers, 1,307 marginal workers, 7 marginal cultivators, 46 marginal agricultural labourers, 80 marginal workers in household industries and 1,174 other marginal workers.
+There were a total of 42,405 workers, comprising 329 cultivators, 686 main agricultural labourers, 1,279 in household industries, 38,804 other workers, 1,307 marginal workers, 7 marginal cultivators, 46 marginal agricultural labourers, 80 marginal workers in household industries and 1,174 other marginal workers.

 As per the religious census of 2011, Tiruchengode had 95.88% Hindus, 2.95% Muslims, 1.05% Christians, 0.02% Sikhs, 0.0% Buddhists, 0.0% Jains, 0.1% following other religions and 0.0% following no religion or did not indicate any religious preference.